littlebizzy/slickstack/docs/cloudflare.md

 Single-site certificates normally use HTTP webroot validation.
 Multisite wildcard certificates use Cloudflare DNS validation and require the managed credentials file.

-DNS-only hostnames, strict Cloudflare-only origin rules, incorrect records, or missing credentials can prevent issuance.
+Incorrect records, strict origin controls, or missing credentials can prevent issuance.

 ### Iptables

-Iptables sees the network peer address, which is normally a Cloudflare proxy when traffic is proxied.
+Iptables sees the original network peer address, which is normally a Cloudflare proxy when traffic is proxied.
 Nginx real-IP restoration happens later at the HTTP layer and does not rewrite the source address seen by Iptables.

-`CLOUDFLARE_IPS_ONLY` is an Nginx access rule, not an Iptables allowlist.
+That makes Iptables or the provider firewall a better layer for a future Cloudflare network allowlist.
 See [Iptables](iptables.md).

 ## Managed files